KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

  In Keras, you can introduce dropout in a network via the Dropout layer, which is applied to the output of the layer right before it:

+### 4.5 The universal workflow of machine learning

+In this section, we’ll present a universal blueprint that you can use to attack and solve any machine-learning problem.
+The blueprint ties together the concepts you’ve learned about in this chapter: problem definition, evaluation, feature engineering, and fighting overfitting.